-- Be very careful as you’re advancing.
+- Be very careful as you are advancing.
 The key is to not be seen, day or night.
 If it’s night-time, I suggest you avoid using flashlights.
 If you’re moving by day, make sure you do it in a way which doesn’t attract attention (dress generically and drive slowly).

-I would say “no” but that doesn’t mean you should stop.
-Every little thing you do towards being better-prepared counts, even if it’s something as simple as taking a first aid course or buying a hand crank AM/FM radio.
+I would say “no,” but that doesn’t mean you shouldn’t work toward a solid evacuation plan.
+Every little thing you do towards being better-prepared counts, even if it’s something as simple as taking a first aid course or buying a hand-crank AM/FM radio.
 The most important thing is to get started and remember that planning and knowledge can often trump the most sophisticated survival gadget.